veebch/hometime/README.md

 # Hoooometime?
 A work-day progress bar

-A physical progress bar for the working day, that uses a Raspberry Pi Pico W and an addressable led strip.
+A physical LED progress bar for the working day that contains information from Google calendar.
+The bar uses a Raspberry Pi Pico W to control the lights and talk to the internet, and an addressable led strip.

 ## How it works